certkit-io/ansible-role-sync/README.md

 An Ansible Role for Linux that installs a script which synchronizes SSL certificates managed by [Certkit.io](https://www.certkit.io/).

+## Overview

+* Installs a simple syncronization script to whichever directory you specify.
+* Builds a configuration file from variables you give it.
+* Once installed, the script:
+  * Syncs the latest certificate from CertKit into a local directory using [minio-client](https://docs.min.io/community/minio-object-store/reference/minio-mc.html#quickstart).
+  * Copies the certificate into place if it is changed or missing.
+  * Optionally runs a post-update command (e.g. `nginx -s reload`).
+  * Logs all activity to `certkit.log` (keeping last 2000 log lines)
+  * Is periodically run on a Cron schedule.
+* To sync multiple certificates, call the role multiple times.
+See the [Syncing Multiple Certificates](#syncing-multiple-certificates) section.

 ## Requirements

 A Certkit account ([Signup for free](https://app.certkit.io/signup)).